openstack-archive/tripleo-quickstart-extras/README.md

   in Zuul or Gerrit (see below).
 The format is:
 * `artg_requirements` -- used in roles mode, the requirements file to use for replacing the gated roles
+* `artg_skipped_projects` -- a list of projects that are not going to be gated.
+  This is useful if the project is directly checked out by the gate job as this retains "Depends-On" functionality for the rest of the projects.
+Also useful to skip projects that DLRN cannot build.

 ```yaml
 artg_change_list: